bendorr/lucs_af/README.md

 ### `alphafold_finetune/`

+#### > `af_classifier/`
+Transfer learning with AlphaFold2: classification heads adapted from pLDDT head for protein property prediction.
+Used to predict experimentally measured protease resistance, but easily adapted for other classification tasks.

 #### > `run_finetuning.py`
 Fine-tune AlphaFold2 models on custom datasets.
-Supports training with optional classification heads (pLDDT-based and pAE-based) for predicting experimentally measured properties such as protease resistance or protein-protein binding.
+For transfer learning with AlphaFold2, see `af_classifier/`.
 Includes:
 - Custom loss functions for structural accuracy and classification
 - Optional training with MSA and template inputs
 - Checkpoint saving and validation